BenjaminShinar/udemy_docker_kubernetes_practical_guide/README.md

     - tty: \<boolean>
     - volumes:
       - list of volume patterns (anonymous, named, bind mounts)
+      - can be suffixed with ":ro" or ":delegated"
     - environment:
       - variable:value (key:value format) OR list of variable=value entires
     - env_file: